 Nearly 800 miles of maintained trails weave throughout Great Smoky Mountains National Park, located just 13 miles from Sevierville, and the vistas prove that the best views truly are yours.
-Plan some time in the outdoors and enjoy hikes for everyone – from strenuous all day and overnight hikes to quick and scenic stretch-your-leg walks.

 The ‘great’ outdoors got their name from the Great Smoky Mountains.
 Well, maybe not really, but they should have.
 The Great Smoky Mountains are Sevierville’s backyard and America’s most visited national park.

 Come on over and play.
 With 800 miles of maintained trails, Great Smoky Mountains National Park offers hikes for everyone from strenuous all day and overnight hikes to quick and scenic “stretch your legs” walks.
 Don’t like to hike?
 The Great Smoky Mountains offers ample opportunities for scenic auto tours, picnicking, fishing and horseback riding.